Not all tourist attractions fit within a clear category. Viterbo‘s bridges, towers and parks find a place on this page. There is also a ghost.

 Ponte di Paradosso

-The Ponte di Paradosso is a bridge over the Fosso del Mola, a small river that separates the districts of Pianoscarano and San Pellegrino.
+The Ponte di Paradosso is a bridge over the Fosso del Mola, a small stream that separates the districts of Pianoscarano and San Pellegrino.
 It was here that the funari (craftsmen who made rope from hemp) did their work.
 According to a legend, there used to be a ghost called Trucche Trucche who occasionally appeared under the bridge.

 Ponte del Duomo